 - Try connecting the external hard drive enclosure to your Mac via a different interface (if applicable)

-- Try the same hard drive in a different external hard drive enclosure.
+- Try the same hard drive in a different external hard drive enclosure (we offer some recommendations here).

 - Reformat the hard drive in Disk Utility.
 If the affected disk is not an SSD, click the Security Options button in the Erase tab and drag the slider to the right to specify the option to write a single pass of zeroes.
 Writing zeroes to every sector will effectively detect and spare out any additional failing sectors that have yet to be discovered.